 Sources: World Bank, AFD, Community Diagnosis of Lake Chad (CCFD-RESILAC), Initial Baseline (Groupe URD-RESILAC)

-Implementing partners in the country: ACF, CARE, national NGOs supported by CCFD-TS: CSAPR (including APAD, GRAVE, KAWTAL) and ACORD.
+Implementing partners in the country: AAH, CARE, national NGOs supported by CCFD-TS: CSAPR (including APAD, GRAVE, KAWTAL) and ACORD.

 Institutional linkage of the project: The project is governed in Chad by operational and national steering committees, the latter of which are chaired by the Ministry of Economy and Development Planning (MEPD).